jodusan/dulex123.github.io/_posts/2016-09-24-machine-learning-immersion.md

 Building upon what you learned previously, this course from January 2016 really gets you in the high gear where you delve deep into the nuts and bolts of CNNs, implementing networks every step of the way.
 There are also [awesome notes and assignments](http://cs231n.github.io/) on the GitHub page of the course.
 Probably the best online course I have ever taken.

 ## The book
 [Deep learning book](http://www.deeplearningbook.org/).
-It's a fire hose, try not to drown your thirst for knowledge.
+Very well written book on important topics for neural network construction.

 -